-Quickstart: Use Azure Cache for Redis with Go
+Quickstart: Use Azure Cache for Redis with a Go app

-In this article, you learn how to build a REST API in Go that stores and retrieves user information backed by a HASH data structure in Azure Cache for Redis.
+In this quickstart, you learn how to build a REST API in Go that stores and retrieves user information backed by a HASH data structure in Azure Cache for Redis.

-If you want to skip straight to the code, see the Go quickstart on GitHub.
+If you want to go straight to the code, see the Go quickstart sample on GitHub.

 Prerequisites